SimoneONE/SimoneONE.github.io/_pages/about.md

   - /about.html
 ---
 <h2 id="who-am-i">Who am I?</h2>
 I am a Ph.D.
 Student of the 34th cycle (A.Y.
 2018/2019) in <a href="https://www.dis.uniroma1.it/~dottoratoii/">Engineering in Computer Science</a> at the Department of Computer, Control and Management Engineering “Antonio Ruberti” at Sapienza University of Rome.
-My research advisors are prof. <a href="http://www.dis.uniroma1.it/~mecella">Massimo Mecella</a> and <a href="http://www.dis.uniroma1.it/~marrella/">Andrea Marrella</a> (researcher). <br>
+My research advisor is prof. <a href="http://www.dis.uniroma1.it/~marrella/">Andrea Marrella</a>. <br>

 My research area is <em>Business Process Management</em> (BPM), in particular the research topics I am interested in are <em>Process Mining</em>, <em>Robotic Process Automation</em> (RPA) and <em>Automated Planning</em> for BPM.